 Have a designated Potty Spot

 One of the major concerns of pet parents amid this COVID-19 lockdown is how to relieve their dogs.
-Most dog owners take their dogs outdoors for relieving.
+Most dog owners take their dogs outdoors for relief.
 Experts suggest that you can make your dog defecate indoors as well.

 For example, you can use a newspaper as a designated spot.
 Once your dog has finished, bag the feces, dispose it properly, and disinfect the area.